 Common Questions About Seagrass Basket Care

-Q: How do I deodorize a seagrass basket?
+2. How do I remove stains from a seagrass basket?

 Final Thoughts